Introduction

 ssh-keygen -o -a 100 -t ed25519 -f ~/.ssh/id_ed25519

-Choose a passphrase for security.
+Set a passphrase for added security.

-ssh-copy-id -i .ssh/id_ed25519 foobar@remote
+ssh-copy-id -i ~/.ssh/id_ed25519 username@remote_server

 Copying Files Over SSH